orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 - missing: indicates the latest published version, or `1` if there is no published version
 - `next`: to indicate that the form definition must be published under the next available version
 - or a specific version number: to indicate that the form definition must replace the given version
+    - *NOTE: The version number must be a positive integer.*

 ## Handling attachments